 Everyone is a little vanity driven, I totally get it because at times I am too, it's what makes us human.
 Yet, what society has placed premium on for years now, is for you to look a certain way.
 What you should want, is to feel a certain way.

-reality, happiness is one byproduct of good health, it leads to lower stress levels, more energy, better hair, skin, and nails, more confidence, higher sex drive, and so on.
+Without your health you can't be your best for your family, friends, partner, etc., and in reality, happiness is one byproduct of good health, it leads to lower stress levels, more energy, better hair, skin, and nails, more confidence, higher sex drive, and so on.
 Ah yes, just a few ingredients that help to cultivate happiness.

 So why are we focusing on appearance first?
 Appearing healthy does not mean you necessarily are, just look at the misconstrued reality Social Media and Photoshop can create.